 Don’t fear if Nutella is not your thing, Eataly has plenty more choices for sweets: gelato, cannoli, pastries and tiramisu and even wine and cheese if you prefer something a little more savory and strong!

-Where to stay in Chicago
+Where to Stay in Chicago on a Girls Trip